5+ - 5+

 BETA's 55+ convention now Kicks in following any of the above introductory sequences AUTOMATICALLY.

-Note: Following all the above sequences showing 5-5 or better the responder is considered to be now: fully in control.
-This is logical as opener's hand is well described.
-Responder now must assess his bidding based on how well tthe hands fit.
+Note: Following all the above sequences showing 5-5 or better the responder is considered to be fully in control.

-responder has the responsibility of choosing the final denomination and level
+responder has the responsibility of choosing the denomination and level

 of the final bid.
 The 5-5 holder is expected to accept this with the

-possibility ONLY with good reason to increase the level BUT NEVER to change the denomination.
+possibility ONLY with good reason to increase the level BUT NEVER the

 Key

-decision for responder: if at least game is probable, proceed
+decision: Consider if at least game is probable, is there a reasonable

 On

-very rare occasions neither of partner's suits are supported in your
+very rare occasions neither of partners suit is fitted to your hand BUT

 - Stop the bidding at the